Esalen Institute: Literature

-In Edward St Aubyn's comic novel On the Edge (1998), Esalen features prominently.

 In Thomas Pynchon's novel Inherent Vice (2009) and Paul Thomas Anderson's eponymous 2014 film adaptation, the Chryskylodon Institute is modeled after Esalen.

 In Norman Rush's novel Mating (1992), Esalen is referred to as a "twit factory."

 Television

 The BBC television series, The Century of the Self (2002), is critical of the Human Potentials Movement and includes video segments recorded at Esalen.

 The Mad Men show finale, "Person to Person" (airdate May 17, 2015), features Don and Stephanie staying at an Esalen-like coastline retreat in the year 1970.

 In True Detective season 2, the Panticapaeum Institute is largely based on the Esalen Institute.